clebert/sonnar/README.md

 expression is written as a JavaScript string.
 This means there is no IntelliSense support, no syntax highlighting, and you quickly get lost in the parentheses.
 That's why I built Sonnar.

-> A lightweight TypeScript API for constructing XPath 1.0 expressions.

 ## Installation